 As people who are both white and Muslim, we straddle two identities -one privileged in society and the other, not.
 We experience Islamophobia to varying degrees, sometimes more overtly depending on how we physically present, and at the same time we have been socialized as white people in a society where white people hold more social power than People of Color (POC).
 The focus of the toolkit is to provide resources and information that will help guide us toward good practices and behaviors, and away from harmful ones, as we challenge racism within the Muslim community (ummah) and in society at large.

 - What is our role in addressing racism in the Muslim community?

 - Approaches to racism that, in fact, unintentionally perpetuate it

-- Practical examples for being actively anti-racist
+- Practical examples of being actively anti-racist

-- A list of resources including trainings and articles on white Muslims, allyship, understanding racism, and anti-racist parenting
+- A list of resources, including trainings and articles on white Muslims, allyship, understanding racism, and anti-racist parenting

 Jump through the Guide page by page:

 For questions, comments, or to request prints, contact us.

 To take the Sacred Pledge to Resist Racism and receive tools on anti-racism, sign here.

 To become a MuslimARC member and get access to anti-racism online courses and more, join here.